-A method of sharing a transmission channel by dividing the bandwidth into several parallel paths.
+A method of sharing a transmission channel by dividing the total bandwidth of the circuit into several smaller channels.
+This is accomplished by allocating specific frequency ranges to each channel.
 All signals are carried simultaneously.
+Compare with Time Division Multiplexing.